MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 Most PlayFab services, such as PlayStream or Matchmaking, are included with every paid PlayFab tier as part of our core offering.
 However, PlayFab Party is billed on a consumption basis.
 This document describes the billing plan for Party.

-Party can be used for free when power Xbox Live activity.
+Party can be used for free when powering Xbox Live activity.
 For more information on this free program see the [Xbox Live discount and FAQ](./xbl-discount.md) topic.

 ## What comes with your basic PlayFab Core Services package?